-Italy’s Grand Tour begins with a time trial in Jerusalem.
-The course is rolling and the finish is slightly uphill.
+Italy’s Grand Tour begins with a time trial of 9.7 kilometres in Jerusalem.
+The technical and demanding course features a 9% ramp just before the line.

 Giro d’Italia 2018: Route maps, height profiles, and more

 Related articles Favourites - Giro 20 Preview - Giro 20 More articles

 Tour de France 2019: Sprint win Van Aert in echelon-marked race, Alaphilippe still leader